Case

 Raoul is 43 years old and lives with moderate intellectual disability and an acquired brain injury.
 Raoul volunteers at a garden centre watering plants and weeding.
 He lives with his parents who are his primary carers and are now aged in their 70s.

-Raoul’s goal is to move out of his parent’s home.
+Raoul’s goal is to move out of his parents’ home.
 He wants to live as independently as possible and be part of his community.
 He thinks he might like to try living alone so he doesn’t have to share his home with other people.
-He tells his planner this is because he wants his parents and friends from the garden centre to visit him and spend time with him by himself.
+Raoul tells his planner this is because he wants his parents and friends from the garden centre to visit him and spend time with him by himself.

 We generally wouldn’t fund single living specialist disability accommodation for Raoul to live alone.
 But we do support participants through a range of individualised living options to choose who they live with and how they are supported.
 We can support Raoul to look at whether an individualised living option might be right for him.

 We consider whether Raoul can live with other people.
 We think about whether living with other people would cause harm to Raoul or if there is any risk to people he lives with.
+The report Raoul has given us says he lives happily with his parents.
+There is no evidence of risk if Raoul lived with other people or any behaviours of concern.

 We think about whether it is reasonable and value for money for Raoul to live alone compared to the cost of alternative supports.